sobhaniiest/scp-dbus-service/README.md

 Steps ::

-1. make
+1. make gen
-2. sudo cp demo /usr/share/system-config-printer/
+2. make
-3. cd /usr/share/system-config-printer
+3. ./main
-4. ./demo
+4. ./demo (in a new terminal)
-5. sudo rm demo
+5. make clean